AdamLaurie/hdmi-mjpeg/README.md

 # hdmi-mjpeg
 Video/Audio extractor for HDMI network extender.

-This code will take the output of a LENKENG HDMI over IP extender (Version 2.0) and save it to raw audio (signed 32 bit big-endian PCM) and MJPEG video.
+This code will take the output of a LENKENG HDMI over IP extender (Version 2.0) and save it to raw audio (signed 32 bit big-endian PCM) and MJPEG video (YUV 4:2:2).

 The hardware can be bought cheaply on ebay by searching for 'HDMI Extender 120m', and the device should look like this:

 ![LAN extender](extender.jpg)

 Make sure it says "LAN/TX" on the CAT5 socket, not just TX as there are some models that do not use IP, but only a straight cable connection.
 Also, make sure it is the V2.0 model, not V3.

+Despite the cheapness of the device, the video output is very high quality.
+This is because it is effectively dumping a frame buffer direct from HDMI and is using the YUV 4:2:2 Chroma scheme so there is very little noticeble degredation.
+The audio, on the other hand, is always transcoded to raw PCM Stereo, so you will lose any surround sound etc.

 ##Usage: